discuitnet/docs/docs/endpoints/users/users-username-feed.md

 Returns the feed items of a user.
 The result sets are cursor paginated.

 Feeds of banned users can only be viewed by admins.
-For anyone else, a 403 error is returned.

 ### Query parameters